-In the first stanza of this piece the speaker outlines how, and in what way, his youth is declining.
+In the first stanza of this piece, the speaker outlines how, and in what way, his youth is declining.
 He is able to see himself from an outsider’s perspective and understand that his life is drawing to a close.
 These lines are especially haunting when considered alongside the fact that the writer, Tichborne, was executed shortly after it was written.
 To learn more about the historical background associated with this piece, see the introduction.

 The first lines of ‘Tichborne’s Elegy’ state that the speaker, who is Tichborne himself, knows his “youth is but a frost of cares.”
 It is so far in his past that all the cares which once bothered him are frosted over.
 They are no longer accessible or meaningful in his present situation.

 In addition to losing his connection to the past, the speaker is also denied the “joy” which he might experience in the present.
 It is to him now nothing but a “dish of paine.”
 Since the poet is imprisoned, he has no means of experiencing joy.
 The next lines describe his “Crop of corn,” or his future, as being “a field of tares.”
-This refers to a type of weed which was damaging to crops but looked like young corn.
+This refers to a type of weed that was damaging to crops but looked like young corn.

 He sees no purpose in hoping for something good as there is no way for him to “gaine.”
 Tichborne is unable to change his present situation, he knows his “life is done.”
-The poet has spent the last day, and days, in a place which sees “no sunne.”
+The poet has spent the last day, and days, in a place that sees “no sunne.”

 A reader should take note of the fact that this stanza, and the two which follow, end with the same line, “And now I live, and now my life is done.”
-Simply put, he has lived his life, and is currently living now, but his life is mostly done.
-There is no reason to live the last days.
+Simply put, he has lived his life and is currently living now, but his life is mostly done.
+There is no reason to live in the last days.